-Julia F. W. Gale leads the SDI effort in shale natural fracture research.
-The first phase of the research has been to establish the broad characteristics of fractures in shales; this work has culminated in a major review paper, Gale et al., in press.
+Dr. Julia F. W. Gale leads shale structure research within The University of Texas.
+Gale manages the Fracture Research and Application Consortium and leads the Structural Diagenesis Initiative effort in shale natural fracture research.
+The first phase of the research has been to establish the broad characteristics of fractures in shales; this work culminated in a major review paper, Gale et al., 2014.

 The next phase, currently underway, is to examine shale fracture and host rock attributes more closely.
 In addition to collection of data in core and outcrop on fracture size–width, length, height—and on spacing and openness attributes, the group is now using fluid inclusions and stable isotope geochemistry to establish conditions and timing of fracture formation and exploring the nature of fluids from which fracture cements precipitate.
 Using the burial history for the samples and temperature information from fracture cements allows us to establish fracture timing, which in turn leads to better understanding of fracture mechanisms.

 Gale works closely with Jon Olson on how attributes of natural fractures may interact with hydraulic fractures.

 Gale also collaborates on projects examining the potential link between seismicity and fluid production/injection in basins with high unconventional reservoir activity.